Blueprint Travelers

 Jump to

-How to Get to Nara from Kyoto and OsakaThe Top Places to Visit During a Nara Day TripInfo about the Deer of Nara
+Transportation for your Nara Day Trip from Kyoto and OsakaThe Top Places to Visit During a Nara Day TripInfo About the Deer of Nara Before or After this Nara Day Trip...
+Where Should You Go?

-How to Get to Nara from Kyoto and Osaka
+Transportation for your Nara Day Trip from Kyoto and Osaka

 To do a Nara day trip from Kyoto and Osaka, you will have to take a train.
 Nara is an hour away from either city, making it very easy to get to when in this part of Japan.
 If you are traveling between Kyoto and Osaka and doing a Nara day trip on your way to either, you can leave your bags in the lockers at the train station.
 You can also consider staying overnight in Nara so you can experience this quaint town with as few tourists as possible in the later evening and early morning.